Did you find yourself hunting, searching, seeking for the LORD somewhere in this chapter? I sure did…

-I woke up stumped yesterday and then found myself back in the ER.
-My precious son-in-law left work to drive me and stayed until my husband arrived; but at some point I found myself alone in a hospital bed behind a thin blue curtain pulled closed for privacy.
+I was reminded of the time I found myself visiting the ER with a health scare two days in a row.
+After a seven-hour visit on day one, I found myself back in the ER the following day.
+My precious son-in-law had left work to drive me and had stayed until my husband arrived; but at some point I found myself alone in a hospital bed behind a thin blue curtain pulled closed for privacy.
 And though I could not see Him, I knew I was not really alone; although He was unseen, I knew, by faith, He was with me.

-And sometimes that is the only way we will see Him.
-Our own human sight, situations and common sense can obscure Him; He must be Seen by Faith.
+And I know sometimes that is the way it is in life, desperately searching for His Presence when the future seems unsure.
+Our own human sight, situations and common sense, like that thin blue curtain, can obscure Him; He must be Seen by Faith.

 Consider Him Who is Seen by Faith